Skip to main content

 His work is focused on materializing ICANN's mandate to help ensure that the DNS remains stable, secure and resilient, by:

--- Trust-based collaboration with worldwide cyber law enforcement and the incident response, threat intel and opsec communities.
+-- Trust-based collaboration with worldwide cyber law enforcement and with the incident response, threat intel and opsec communities.

 -- Capability building, via leading ICANN's efforts towards training his target communities in matters related to security and threats against or through the DNS.

-Prior to joining ICANN, Carlos participated in the International Attorneys Program at Holland & Knight in Miami and served as the head of the Legal & Business Affairs Division at Sony Music for Colombia, Ecuador, Venezuela and Peru.
+Prior to joining ICANN, Carlos participated in the International Attorneys Program at Holland & Knight in Miami and served as the head of Legal & Business Affairs at Sony Music for Colombia, Ecuador, Venezuela and Peru.
 While in this position he was a member of the Andean legal committee of the IFPI (International Federation of the Phonographic Industry).

 A pioneer in Latin America in matters related to software anti-piracy, information security from a legal perspective and cyber crime, initially through his work with the local law firm of the Business Software Alliance in Colombia since 1998.
-His articles on piracy and terrorism, cybercrime, botnets, digital evidence, criminal aspects related to the use of honeypots, legal aspects of information security standards, the Budapest Convention, and other related matters have been published in Colombia, Venezuela, Argentina, Mexico and Spain.
+His articles on piracy and terrorism, cybercrime, botnets, digital evidence, criminal aspects of the use of honeypots, legal aspects of information security standards, the Budapest Convention, and other related matters have been published in Colombia, Venezuela, Argentina, Mexico and Spain.
 He taught computer law, legal aspects of information security and intellectual property in two universities in Bogota and has lectured before many different audiences in the Americas, Europe, Africa, and Asia.

 Carlos is an attorney graduated from the Universidad de los Andes in Bogota.
 He holds a Master of Laws degree from the University of Southern California Gould School of Law, and has studies on networking with TCP/IP from UCLA.